biokit/biokit.github.io/taxonomy/index.rst

 ====================================================

 Organisms have common and scientific name but all organisms have only 1 scientific name (usually Latin or Greek) developed by Carolus Linnaeus.
-This **Binomial Nomenclature** write an organism name in italic with the first word indicating the *Genus* (capitalized) and the second word indicating the *species* (lowercase).
+Scientific names follow a specific set of rules and a two-name system called a  **Binomial Nomenclature**.
+The first word indicates the *Genus*  and the second word indicates the *species*.
+The first word is capitalized and the second is not.
 For example *Homo sapiens*.

+The taxonomy way of classifying organism is based on similarities between different organisms.
 Linneaus also createdd a system to organize animals using large groups divided in subgroups.
 These subgroups are ::

     Kingdom -  Phylum - Class - Order - Family - Genus - Species